Keeper-Security/Commander/keepercommander/service/README.md

 ### Authentication Methods

-The Docker container supports two authentication methods:
+The Docker container supports four authentication methods:

 #### Method 1: Using Credentials (Recommended for new deployments)
 Pass credentials directly via command line arguments.
 The container will automatically: